rodlaf/Describe/README.md

 # Describe

-**Describe** is a command-line tool that scans a directory, excludes files based on `.describeignore`, and generates a structured Markdown file (`codebase.md`).
-It helps document projects efficiently by creating a tree structure and embedding file contents.
+**Describe** is a command-line tool that scans a directory, embeds file contents, and generates a structured Markdown file (`codebase.md`).
+It respects a `.describeignore` file, which follows the same format as `.gitignore`, allowing precise control over which files and directories are included.
+This makes it useful for chatbot integrations and AI-assisted workflows, ensuring only relevant content is extracted while keeping unnecessary files out of the output.

 ---